 A productivity system is only useful if you can access it everywhere you are.
 Luckily we have invested a ton of resources into making Todoist available everywhere.
-If you haven’t done so I would recommend installing Todoist (or another productivity app) on every device you have (mobile devices, web browsers, email clients, desktops): https://todoist.com/Help/Apps
+If you haven’t done so I recommend installing Todoist (or the productivity app of your choice) on every device you have (mobile devices, web browsers, email clients, desktops).

 2. Capture everything

 A productivity system is only useful if it captures all of the important things going on in both your personal and professional life.
 This gives you a lot of freedom to not stress that you will forget something important (for example, a follow-up with a client, buying a gift, etc.) It will also give you a complete overview of things you need to do.